dashpay/docs/wallets/electrum/faq.rst

 How secure is the seed?
 -----------------------

-The seed created by Electrum has 128 bits of entropy.
+The seed created by Dash Electrum has 128 bits of entropy.
 This means that it provides the same level of security as a Dash private key (of length 256 bits).
 Indeed, an elliptic curve key of length n provides n/2 bits of security.

 How can I send the maximum available in my wallet?
 --------------------------------------------------

-Type an exclamation mark (!) in the **Amount** field.
+Type an exclamation mark (!) in the **Amount** field or simply click the **Max** button.
 The fee will be automatically adjusted for that amount.

 How can I send Dash without paying a transaction fee?
 -----------------------------------------------------